Entangled graphs: A classification of four-qubit entanglement: Abstract

 \section{Abstract}

-In this paper we use the concept of \textit{entangled graphs} with weighted edges and present a classification of four-qubit entanglement.
-Entangled graphs, first introduced by Plesch et al [Phys.
-Rev. A 67 (2003) 012322], are structures such that each qubit of a multi-qubit system is represented as a vertex and an edge between two vertices denotes bipartite entanglement between the corresponding qubits.
-Our classification is based on the use of generalized Schmidt decomposition (GSD) of pure states of multi-qubit systems.
+We use the concept of \textit{entangled graphs} with weighted edges to present a classification for four-qubit entanglement which is based neither on the LOCC nor the SLOCC.
+Entangled graphs, first introduced by Plesch et al. [Phys.
+Rev. A 67, (2003) 012322], are structures such that each qubit of a multi-qubit system is represented as a vertex and an edge between two vertices denotes bipartite entanglement between the corresponding qubits.
+Our classification is based on the use of generalized Schmidt decomposition of pure states of multi-qubit systems.
 We show that for every possible entangled graph one can find a pure state such that the reduced entanglement of each pair, measured by concurrence, represents the weight of the corresponding edge in the graph.
-We also use the concept of tripartite and fourpartite concurrences as a proper measure of global entanglement of the states.
+We also use the concept of tripartite and quadripartite concurrences as a proper measure of global entanglement of the states.
 In this case a circle including the graph indicates the presence of global entanglement.

-{\bf Keywords: Quantum entanglement; Entangled graphs; Four-qubit entanglement}
+{\bf Keywords}: Quantum entanglement; Entangled graphs; Four-qubit entanglement

 {\bf PACS: 03.65.Ud; 03.67.Mn}